srImathE satakOpAya nama:

 Simple transalation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

-emperumAn is the one who appeared as krishNa, who is difficult to know for even the wisest, who is wearing cool/beautiful thuLasi garland which has abundant fragrance, who removes the abundant sins of his devotees and protect them.
-I who have very little knowledge, long to see such emperumAn and call out for him – what is greater foolishness than this?
+emperumAn is the one who appeared as krishNa, who is difficult to know for even the wisest, who is wearing cool/beautiful thuLasi garland which has abundant fragrance, who removes the abundant sins of his devotees and protects them.
+I, who have very little knowledge, long to see such emperumAn and call out for him – what is greater foolishness than this?

 Highlights from thirukkurukaippirAn piLLAn‘s vyAkyAnam